ucsb-cs48-s20/project-s0-t2-env/docs/DEPLOY.md

 Below I have attached a JSON file containing the 10 cities.
 On MongoDB under collections click on insert document.
 Unselect the list view and click the {}
-Copy paste this below and after you pasted it delete everything that they had given to you so your file should only have this.
+Copy paste this below and after you pasted it delete everything that MongoDB had automatically provided so your file should only have this.
 ```json
 [{
   "_id": {